Flying Low & Close

 Only a very experienced pilot can keep track of it all and guide the balloon on the best course.
 A good pilot is an artist of air.

-As we floated along, I watched Lars's prediction come true: the faraway balloon floated down the narrow valley, then just hung at the end in dead air, unable to move.
+As we floated along, I watched the prediction come true: the faraway balloon floated down the narrow valley, then just hung at the end in dead air, unable to move.
 Boring!
 (Not to mention a waste of money.)

 That pilot didn't know the winds.